watem-sedem/watem-sedem/docs/choices.rst

 ##############

 CN-WS is able to create a raster with ktc-factors for high erodible and non-erodible land-use.
 When `Create ktc map = 1` the model expects three variables:
+:ref:`ktc low <ktclow>`, :ref:`ktc high <ktchigh>`, :ref:`ktc limit <ktclimit>`.
-`ktc low`, `ktc high`, `ktc limit`.
-The C-factor map will be reclassed by these values: C-factors higher than `ktc limit` will get the value of `ktc high`, otherwise `ktc low` is chosen.
+The C-factor map will be reclassed by these values: C-factors higher than ktc limit will get the value of ktc high, otherwise ktc low is chosen.

 When `Create ktc map = 0` the user will have to make a ktc map himself.
-The model will expect the filename of this ktc map in `ktc map filename`.
+The model will expect the filename of this ktc map in :ref:`ktc map filename <ktcmap>`.

 .. _inlcudesewers: